grepruby/ERC20-Token-On-Hyperledger/README.md

 It also created `channel.tx`, `genesis.block`, `Org1MSPanchors.tx` and `Org1MSPanchors.tx`.

-> Note: We cannot cover everything in this README, to understand the intrecasies behind the process in detail [go through this tutorial](https://hyperledger-fabric.readthedocs.io/en/release-1.2/build_network.html).
+> Note: We cannot cover everything in this README, to understand the intricacies behind the process in detail [go through this tutorial](https://hyperledger-fabric.readthedocs.io/en/release-1.2/build_network.html).

 It also created docker containers and volumes for:
 - peer0 and peer1 or Org1